Merchant151/open_ssh_ports/notes.md

 ```bash
 $> fail2ban-client status
 ```
-use the fail to ban client to check status and unban ips.
+use the Fail2Ban client to check status and unban ips.

 When you are ready to start fail2ban use